PRECIOUS-Gold slips from four-month high, haven appeal lends support

 “There’s a little bit of profit-taking that’s come in and a little bit of physical selling - nothing huge yet, but it’s the first time we’ve seen this level for a while, so people are a bit excited,” said Afshin Nabavi, head of trading at MKS.

 Palladium bucked the trend for precious metals last week, falling more than 6 percent.
-(Additional reporting by A. Ananthalakshmi and Nia Williams in Calgary; Editing by Michael Urquhart and Cynthia Osterman)
+(Additional reporting by A. Ananthalakshmi; Editing by Michael Urquhart)